trilogy-group/pitest-cas9/README.md

 * `AST`: Parses the source code of the target class as an AST object.
 * `LINELIMIT`: Limits the maximum number of mutations per line.
 * `FCINCL`: Filters out mutations based on class-specific inclusion rules.
-* `FCCOVL`: Filters out mutations in lines not covered ny any unit test.
+* `FCCOVL`: Filters out mutations in lines not covered by any unit test.
 * `FSARID`: Filters out mutations based on predefined rules for _arid nodes_ detection.
 * `FEARID`: Filters out mutations based on custom _expert rules_ for _arid nodes_ detection.